 A Fresh Perspective

 As with anything, however, a new idea can offer a fresh perspective.
 That’s what happened with me and class meetings.
 We were reading a story from our basal in which one of the characters was demonstrating some admirable traits.
 That’s when the toast popped.
 (I know most people experience a new idea as a light bulb shining, but for me, it’s toast popping.
 It doesn’t have to make sense…that’s just the way it is.)
 I thought, “Why not combine a review of the story’s content with a class meeting on this particular character trait?”
 I could combine comprehension, character analysis, citing text evidence, and a class meeting all in one.
 I instantly fell in love.

 Defining Character Goals

 It turns out our stories are full of good character traits that anyone – parent or educator – would want kids to emulate.
 Since “the toast popped” in the morning when we were due to have a class meeting, I didn’t have time to create a fancy printable.
 I quickly made a couple of slides in Smart Notebook detailing the character’s trait.
 We discussed it and, using a single sticky note, wrote our character goals.
 These are different from learning goals, which focus on academic content.
 Character goals, however, focus on how we want to grow as a human being.

 Character Goals Galore!

 We’ve been doing our class meetings and creating our character goals like this for a few months now.
-It doesn’t take very long – either with my prep work or the meeting itself.
+It doesn’t take very long – either with my prep work or the conference itself.
 I’ve also been pleasantly surprised at how my students keep their goals from week to week.
 One student helped another clean her desk.
-Afterwards he said to me, “I just wanted to reach my kindness goal.”
+Afterward, he said to me, “I just wanted to reach my kindness goal.”
 Absolutely achieved!